danielhrisca/asammdf/documentation/gui.rst

 .. note::

     * Changing the *Memory* option does not affect already opened files; it will only apply later when openeing a new file.
-    * Changin the *Plot lines* and *Integer line style* does not affect the current plot; they will only apply for new plots.

 Plot
 ----